frame-lang/frame-docs/getting_started/basics.rst

 Variable and Parameter Declarations
 -----------------------------------

-Variables and parameter declarations share a common core syntax for identifier typing.
+Variables and parameter declarations share a common syntax for identifier typing.
 For both, there are three type options:

 #.
 Untyped identifiers